-- Tips to Write SEO Friendly Blog Posts
+- Tips to Write SEO Friendly Blog Posts in 2022

 The demand for content is now skyrocketing.
 Millions of searches are performed on Google and the number is increasing day by day.